jiaoshijie/nvim/README.md

                                                   |___/
 ```

-- nvim configuration(as minimal as possiable).
+- nvim configuration(as small as possiable).

 ## Requirements